no-trbl-2-u/axiomancer-frontend/game-documentation.md

 - Player chooses between Body, Mind, and Heart
 - Player then chooses Atk, spAtk, or Defend
+- Enemy secretly makes the same choice.
+- After both player and enemy make their choice, their choices are revealed and then we move to the damage phase
+- Choices are compared
+- Player or enemy with higher speed deals damage (and buffs/debuffs) first
+- Then the player or enemy deals their damage (and buffs/debuffs)

+> TODO: Create list of Fallacies, paradoxes, buffs, and debuffs
+> Claude, do just ignore these for now.

 > Remember: _Body > Mind > Heart > Body_